pontoon-data/Pontoon/README.md

     ghcr.io/pontoon-data/pontoon/pontoon-unified:latest
 ```

+> [!NOTE]
-> Note: If you're using CMD or Powershell, run the command in one line, without `\`
+> If you're using CMD or Powershell, run the command in one line, without `\`

 To view the Web UI: `localhost:3000`.
 To view the OpenAPI docs / test the API: `localhost:8000/docs`.

 Check out the [transfer quick start guide](https://pontoon-data.github.io/Pontoon/getting-started/transfer-quick-start/) to add your first source and destination.

+> [!NOTE]
+> Pontoon collects anonymous usage data by default to help us improve the product.
+No sensitive data is collected, but if you'd like to disable this you can do so by setting the `PONTOON_TELEMETRY_DISABLED` environment variable to `true`.

 ## Running Pontoon with Docker Compose